OSGeo/OSGeoLive-doc/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: right

-First verify that the computational region is set match the raster map of interest, "**elevation**" in the PERMANENT mapset.
-To do this, load it into the layer list of the main Layer Manager window, right click on its name and select "Set computation region from selected map(s)".
 Start the 3D visualization suite from the :menuselection:`File --> NVIZ` menu item.
-Select an **elevation** map as the raster elevation.
+Select an `elevation` map as the raster elevation.
 Once the 3D display interface loads, maximize the window.
 Next select :menuselection:`Visualize --> Raster Surfaces` from the top menu, and set the fine resolution to "1", then move the positioning puck and height slider around to get different views.

 To drape satellite or aerial imagery over the top of the DEM, in the **Raster Surfaces** controls click on the **Surface Attributes** drop down menu and select "color".
 Select "New Map" to pick the overlay image.
-In the Spearfish dataset "**spot.image**" in PERMANENT is a good choice; in the North Carolina dataset "**lsat7_2002_50**" in PERMANENT is a good choice.
+In the Spearfish dataset "`spot.image`" in PERMANENT is a good choice; in the North Carolina dataset "`lsat7_2002_50`" in PERMANENT is a good choice.
 Finally, click "Accept" and then once back at the main window click on the "Draw" button in the top-left, just under the File menu.